OpenTermsArchive/docs/content/guidelines/reviewing.en.md

 The pull requests can be opened in 2 ways:

 - By a bot.
 The bot will open a pull request when contributors add documents using the **contribution tool** which is a tool that helps contributors add documents to the project.
 - By the contributor.
-The contributor can open a pull request manually by following the steps when they track the document by **creating a JSOn file** and adding it via a pull request.
+The contributor can open a pull request manually by following the steps when they track the document by **creating a JSON file** and adding it via a pull request.

 ## How to review